Skip to main content

 Current Research

 Foundations of Health Research Center.
-Low socioeconomic status (SES) has consistently been linked to poor physical health outcomes for both children and adults—they are two times more likely to be hospitalized, 1.8 times more likely to be in poor health, and 1.5 times more likely to die than their higher- SES peers.
+Low socioeconomic status (SES) has consistently been linked to poor physical health outcomes for both children and adults—they are two times more likely to be hospitalized, 1.8 times more likely to be in poor health, and 1.5 times more likely to die than their higher-SES peers.
 These are not just an effect of poverty: Even as SES increases, the prevalence of poor health outcomes persists.
 A team led by Edith Chen and Greg Miller are investigating the relationship between SES and health effects.
-To this end, Chen and Miller have established a new research group at Northwestern, the Foundations of Health Research Center, to explore the relationship between social factors and physical health across the life span for children and adults.
-They study psychosocial and biological pathways, like family relationships and the immune system, that link the social world to disease outcomes in the context of lung and heart disease.
-Grants from the National Institutes of Health support the research.
+To this end, Chen and Miller established the Foundations of Health Research Center to explore the relationship between social factors and physical health across the life span for children and adults.
+Using long-term observational studies, they study psychosocial and biological pathways, like family relationships and the immune system, that link the social world to disease outcomes in the context of lung and heart disease.
+In randomized trials, they examine whether policy changes (unconditional cash transfers) and social interventions (mentoring relationships) can improve the health of youth from low-income communities.

 Selected Publications